Skip to content

 When to go portable

 Portable mode is ideal for a USB stick or a self-contained folder you can move between PCs, or when you want zero footprint outside the app's own directory.
 To switch a portable copy back to a normal install, just delete the .portable file (your data stays in data/).
+Portable mode applies to the Windows and Linux builds; on macOS the app runs from /Applications as a normal install.

 Where your data is stored